scando1993/thingsboard.github.io/docs/user-guide/rbac.md

 ## Customer hierarchy

-ThingsBoard supports "recursive" customer hierarchy with unlimited number of sub-customers.
+Pacificsoft supports "recursive" customer hierarchy with unlimited number of sub-customers.
 The root level Owner is Tenant.
 Each Owner may have multiple Entity Groups (EGs), User Groups (UGs) and Customer Groups (CGs).

 **Note:** Each Entity has exactly one owner.
 However, Entities may belong to multiple EGs that belong to the same owner.